antfu/talks/2025-05-23/src/slides.md

 I am honestly a bit flattered to see that even tho I didn't intend to have this config used by the others, it ends up being quite popular to have 3 thousand stars and over 30 thousand projects using it on GitHub.

-[click] I wasn't trying to make you use my config, but hopefully, it can be a good reference for you to build your own shared config that is both powerful and flexible.
+[click] I wasn't trying to make you use my config, but hopefully, it can be a good reference for you to build your own shared config for yourself or for your teams, that is both powerful and flexible, and of course, type-safe.
 -->

 ---